makeshkrishna/scrape-stock-valuation/README.md

 python get_data.py
 ```

 The results will be saved in the `stock_data_output` directory.

----
+### Future plans
+In the future, I'm considering converting this project into a Dockerfile.
+This would help ensure seamless execution across different computers without encountering compatibility issues.
+Stay tuned for updates on this potential enhancement!